skasim/gm-fabric-jvm/documentation/Clients.md

 # Overview
-This document explains how to leverage the micro-service framework client factory as well as how to write RESTful clients.
+This document explains how to leverage the microservice framework client factory as well as how to write RESTful clients.

 ## Assumptions
 These examples assume you have created a test-client module and the correct resources have been assigned.

 ## Client
-When needing to connect to a micro-service with a client that requires performance then leveraging the particular micro-services' ThriftClientFactory to create the client is recommended.
-This should be done if one micro-service needs to communicate with another micro-service.
+When needing to connect to a micro-microservice with a client that requires performance then leveraging the particular microservices' ThriftClientFactory to create the client is recommended.
+This should be done if one micro-microservice needs to communicate with another microservice.
 The returned client can be configured for non-SSL or SSL.

 Example MyFirstMicroserviceClientFactory ( extends ThriftClientFactory ) : thrift client non-SSL